Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/README.md

 - [Laboratory Assignment Seven: Experimentally Evaluating the Performance of List Uniquification in Python](https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-lab7-starter)
-- [Laboratory Assignment Eight: Using the Set Discrete Structure to Detect the Unique Words in a File](https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-lab8-starter)
+- [Laboratory Assignment Eight: Using the Set Discrete Structure to Check for a Unique Word in a File](https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-lab8-starter)

 ### Practical Assignments